wp-plugins/mashsharer/readme.txt

 `<script type='text/javascript' src='http://yourwebsite.com/wp-content/plugins/mashsharer/assets/mashsharer.js?ver=1.1'></script>`

 <h4>Why is Facebook only sharing the URL and not the title and description of my page?</h4>
-Facebook does not longer supports custom titles, descriptions and images in the sharer.php but you can use open graph meta tags to show the desired custom formats.
+Facebook does not supports custom titles, descriptions and images in its share helper sharer.php but you can use open graph meta tags to show the desired custom formats.
 So if you theme does not suppport open graph meta tags (you see them in the html header as og: tags) use the Mashshare Add-On:
 [Open Graph Social Optimization] (https://www.mashshare.net/downloads/mashshare-open-graph/)

-After installation, check with the [Facebook Open graph debugger](https://developers.facebook.com/tools/debug/) how Facebook is seeing your site adn purge the Facebook Open Graph cache if necessary.
+After installation, check with the [Facebook Open graph debugger](https://developers.facebook.com/tools/debug/) how Facebook is seeing your site and click on "fetch new data" to purge the Facebook Open Graph cache when your open graph changes are not accepted immediately.

+Read here more FAQ: [https://www.mashshare.net/faq/](https://www.mashshare.net/faq/)

 == Official Site ==
 * https://www.mashshare.net